-Whether you're using Gitflow or simply feature branches with a master branch, you can easily adopt continuous delivery (CD) with Bitbucket Pipelines.
+Whether you're using Gitflow or simply feature branches with a main branch, you can easily adopt continuous delivery (CD) with Bitbucket Pipelines.
 No need for you to configure a complex continuous integration (CI) server, you'll only need to enable Pipelines and define your workflows to be able to run tests and deployments on your branches.

 We will see in this tutorial how you can simply configure Bitbucket Pipelines to run different pipelines for different branches, as well as how you can protect your branches from bad merges.

 Step 1: Start with a default pipelines to be run on feature branches

 Using feature branches is a great way to prevent main from being often broken.
 Developers can work on a specific improvement on a separate branch and merge their changes when their build is green.
 However, this situation does not mean that it is less important to keep your feature branches stable.
 To enable great collaboration, it is just as important to keep feature branches in a green state.
 Using feature branches is a mean to make it easier to understand what changes have been made to solve a specific issue, it should not be taken as an opportunity to delay quality.

 So the first thing we will want to do when enabling Bitbucket Pipelines is to create a default pipeline that will run tests for every branch.
 This is easily done by picking one of the default templates available.

 All the language specific templates are using a default pipeline under the default keyword that will get executed for every new branch pushed.
 You can simply commit the bitbucket-pipelines.yml configuration file to your repository to get your first pipeline executed on the main branch.

 You can just push a new branch with changes on it to verify that the same pipeline gets executed on a different branch.

 Step 2: Add a new pipeline for the main branch